-Economic Impact on Local Communities
+Impact on Local Communities

-AF&PA member facilities are often located in rural communities where they serve as the largest employer.
-As a result, local economies can be highly dependent on the economic sustainability of these facilities.
+AF&PA member facilities are often located in rural communities where they frequently serve as the largest employer.
+As a result, local economies can be highly dependent on the economic viability of these facilities.

 Our industry provides jobs and products that contribute to a healthy economy.